SpectralWizard/Epic-Seven-Secret-Shop-Refresh/README.md

 Programmed in Python 3.6.4

 Use at your own risk.
-May skip BMs
+You may get banned if smilegate no likey or it may skip bms.

 ## Benefits of using this secret shop refresh over other files
 1. You can use your mouse.
 The other scripts will use your mouse to click but this program sends keys to BS5.
 However, it will still set your BS5 to foreground so it's still not perfect.
 2. Centralised settings for easy maintenance
 3. Consistent image find - automatic bluestacks resize
 4. Fast
-5. Retries on fail attempts
+5. Retry handling on fail attempts
 6. Script pause
 7. Prints results vs average
+8. Statistics comparison

 ## Downsides
 1. No randomised clicking - if you are familiar with python you can add in yourself or modify code